JustinTan-1/BuckshotRoulette/README.md

 # BuckshotRoulette
-Physical BuckshotRoulette with Arduino
+Physically playable BuckshotRoulette with Arduino

-#Notes
+# Notes
 Do not make any connection to digital A0 as it powers the random seed.
+All credit goes to Mike Klubnika for the original game